Opinion

 The PG&E Court backstopped its decision with the Bankruptcy Code's logic of impairment.
 46 F.4th at 1060-61. "[I]mpaired" creditors-those whose bundle of "legal, equitable, and contractual rights" are "[]altered" by a bankruptcy plan-are entitled to a host of procedural protections.
 Bankruptcy Code § 1124(1).
 (The classic impaired creditor receives cents on the dollar for its claims.)
 The Ninth Circuit thought limiting unimpaired creditors to interest at the federal judgment rate ran contrary to the Code's system of impairment; doing so would offer PG&E the best of both worlds by "pay[ing the relevant unimpaired creditors] the same, reduced interest rate as impaired creditors, while depriving them of the statutory protections that impaired creditors enjoy."
 PG&E, 46 F.4th at 1061.
 The Court rejected this effort to let equity "have its cake and eat it too"; it could not let PG&E "reap[] a windfall of hundreds of millions of dollars" at creditors' expense while denying them both the statutory protections offered to impaired creditors and their equitable right to contract rate interest.
 Id.

 Hertz primarily challenges those decisions by suggesting they misread Supreme Court precedent.
 Rather than require us to continue pre-Code practices absent a clear statement to the contrary, Hertz says the Supreme Court relegates historical bankruptcy law to a minor role; it is a mere "tool of construction" relevant only when the Code is genuinely ambiguous.
 Hartford Underwriters Ins.
 Co. v.
 Union Planters Bank, N.A., 530 U.S. 1, 10 (2000).
-Instead, the Circuits impermissibly used it as an "extratextual supplement[,]" id., to require contract rate interest without reference to the Bankruptcy Code's actual text.
+Instead, the argument continues, the Circuits impermissibly used it as an "extratextual supplement[,]" id., to require contract rate interest without reference to the Bankruptcy Code's actual text.

 But we do not think those decisions disregard Hartford or the statutory text.
 As the PG&E court correctly noted, preCode solvent debtor practice sprung from the pre-Code absolute priority rule.
 46 F.4th at 1054.
 And, as we explain below, the Bankruptcy Code adopted the pre-Code version of that rule.
 So the common law absolute priority rule is not an "extratextual supplement" to the Bankruptcy Code.
 It is an enacted part of it that we must respect.

 What is that rule?
-Our quote from Chicago, Rock Island &Pacific at the beginning of this section sums it up well: in bankruptcy, equity comes after debt (unless the latter consents).
+Our quote from Chicago, Rock Island & Pacific at the beginning of this section sums it up well: in bankruptcy, equity comes after debt (unless the latter consents).
 The absolute priority rule serves as an essential governor on the bankruptcy process to protect creditors.
 "Shareholders retain substantial control" over the debtor during Chapter 11, which gives them a "significant opportunity for self-enrichment at the expense of creditors."
 In re DBSD N. Am., Inc., 634 F.3d 79, 100 (2d Cir.
 2011).
 One of those opportunities comes from the debtor's functionally exclusive right to propose the plan of reorganization that determines creditors' ultimate treatment.
 Id.; see Stephen G. Moyer, Distressed Debt Analysis: Strategies for Speculative Investments, 329-31 (2005) (Exclusivity is a "powerful weapon wielded by management in the battle with creditors[.]").
 A "danger inherent in any reorganization plan proposed by a debtor" (including this Plan proposed by Hertz) is that it might "turn out to be too good a deal for the debtor's owners."
 Bank of Am.
 Nat'l Tr. and Sav.
 Ass'n v.
 203 N. LaSalle St. P'ship, 526 U.S. 434, 444 (1999) (citing H.R.
 Rep. No. 93-137, pt.
 1, at 225 (1973)); DBSD, 634 F.3d at 100 (noting that debtor's proposed plan offered its shareholder almost thirty times more value than "unsecured creditors . . . despite the latter's technical seniority").

 Debtors have the exclusive right to file a plan for the first 120 days of a case, a period that can be extended for up to 18 months.
 Bankruptcy Code §§ 1121(a) & (d).
 They often obtain significant extensions of the exclusivity period.
 Stephen G. Moyer, Distressed Debt Analysis: Strategies for Speculative Investments, 330 (2005) ("[B]ankruptcy courts usually will have a predisposition toward allowing the debtor time to present a plan[.]"); Vincent S.J.
 Buccola, Sponsor Control: A New Paradigm for Corporate Reorganization, 90 U. Chi.
 L. Rev. 1, 9 (2023) (Bankruptcy courts often "grant[] managers serial extensions of the exclusivity period[.]").
 Hertz had the exclusive right to propose a plan through the whole case.
 Bankr.
 D.I.
 3905 (extending exclusivity period through July 2021, more than a year after Hertz filed for bankruptcy).